 ISM Safeguarding & Child Protection Policy, Code of Practice and Procedures

-The Incorporated Society of Musicians ('the ISM') is a not-for-profit professional association promoting the art of music and serving the interests of its members and the music profession.
+The Independent Society of Musicians ('the ISM') is a not-for-profit professional association promoting the art of music and serving the interests of its members and the music profession.
 This policy and guidance is specifically focused on children.
 For the purposes of this policy and guidance a child is anyone who has not yet reached their 18th birthday.
 Members requiring further advice in relation to vulnerable adults are advised to contact ISM staff.

 This policy and guidance should be observed by all ISMmembers and staff of the Society.

 Many ISM members will have frequent contact with children in the course of their professional activities.
 The ISM acknowledges that it has a responsibility to promote best practice and the highest standards of conduct among its members and staff in relation to the safety of children.
 It also recognises that good safeguarding and child protection policies and procedures are also of benefit to ISM members, as they can help protect them from misunderstandings or erroneous allegations.

 The ISM is committed to practices which protect children from harm.

 All ISM members and staff who have access to or contact with children must:

 - recognise and accept they have a responsibility to protect any children within their sphere of work and care;

 - develop awareness of the issues which can cause children harm and have knowledge of and be able to recognise signs of the four most common types of abuse (emotional, physical, sexual, neglect);

 - be aware of ‘grooming’ behaviour (the befriending of children as a precursor to abuse); and